radams15/scidown/README.md

 Rest of your markdown file
 ```

-the `title`, `authors` and `keywords` will be used both as metadata of the html and displayed in the output.
+the `title`, `author` and `keywords` will be used both as metadata of the html and displayed in the output.

 ### External Files